Type to search

 Saugerties

 Bonfires and good company: what else do you really need for the ideal camping experience?
 Rip Van Winkle’s inclusive campground supplies all that and plenty more at its 160-acre woodland location.
-Over a mile of water access is available, as well as a fully stocked bass pond for fishing and a koi fish pond.
+Over a mile of water access is available, as well as Rip’s cinema, an outdoor movie theater that’s perfect for summer nights.

 Yogi Bear’s Jellystone Park Camp Resort